 One of the most common reasons contractors and subcontractors become insolvent is they run out of cash.
 In the construction industry, you usually have to pay upfront much of your projects’ costs before ever sending out the first invoice.
-That’s why managing cash flow is one of the utmost importance of growing your construction company.
+That’s why managing cash flow is of the utmost importance in growing your construction company.
 Without effective construction cash flow management, you may fail to pay your project's expenses no matter how many new projects it has lined up.

 What is cash flow?

 Cash flow is the movement of income into and expenditure out of a business during a specific time period.
 Cash flow is the key measure of a company’s financial health, liquidity, and ability to cover its bills every month.
 Positive cash flow indicates that more money is coming into the business than is going out of it.
 Whereas more money is going out, cash flow is said to be negative.

 A business’s cash flow is repressed in a cash flow statement.

 In construction, cash flow typically refers to an analysis of when costs will occur and how much they will amount to during the life of a project.
 They use data to determine income and outgoings margins, and profitability over a given period of time or to assess the financial health of their business.